material-components/material-components-android/docs/theming/Dark.md

 ## Catalog

-To see how Material components adapt in a dark theme, build and run the [Catalog app](../catalog-app.md) and enable dark theme in one of the following
+To see how Material components adapt in a dark theme, build and run the [Catalog app](../catalog-app.md) and enable a dark theme in one of the following
 ways:

 *   Any API Level: Settings gear menu icon on Catalog home and demo screens